-We are now accepting applications for a Clean Energy Staff Attorney position to be based in Earthjustice’s San Francisco office.
+Earthjustice is now accepting applications for a Clean Energy Staff Attorney position to be based in our Philadelphia office.
 We seek an attorney to join our growing team of lawyers who work to advance clean energy solutions across the country.
-The attorney will focus on California, but also will work on clean energy issues in other states and at a regional and/or national level.
+The attorney will focus on Pennsylvania, but also will work on clean energy issues in other states and at a regional and/or national level, as needed.

 Earthjustice has a longstanding track record of success with our litigation and legal advocacy to reduce dependence on dirty fossil fuels and increase reliance on clean energy resources, including energy efficiency, solar, wind, demand response and storage.
 We see an unparalleled opportunity to hasten a shift away from fossil fuels; achieve major, enduring reductions in carbon pollution; and secure a cleaner, smarter, more equitable electric grid.
-The Staff Attorney position will be part of our increased effort to advocate for policies and infrastructure that support a swift transition to a modern sustainable energy system.
-In this role, the Staff Attorney will work to develop and implement litigation and legal advocacy strategies to advance clean energy, focusing primarily on California in conjunction with our campaign to move both the transportation and electricity sectors in the state to zero emissions.
+The Clean Energy Program advocates for policies and infrastructure that support a swift transition to a modern sustainable energy system.

 - Develop cases and legal advocacy strategies to support program goals.